-- 14.1 All records created in accordance with this policy are managed in accordance with the School's policies that apply to the retention and destruction of records. - 14.2 The records created in accordance with this policy may contain personal data.
+- All records created in accordance with this policy are managed in accordance with the School's policies that apply to the retention and destruction of records. - 15.2 The records created in accordance with this policy may contain personal data.
 The School has a number of privacy notices which explain how the School will use personal data about pupils and parents.
 The privacy notices are published on the School's website.
 In addition, staff must ensure that they follow the School's data protection policies and procedures when handling personal data created in connection with this policy.
 This includes the School's data protection policy and information security policy.

-15 Version control
+16 Version control

-Date of adoption of this policy May 2023 Date of last review of this policy September 2025 Date for next review of this policy September 2025
+Date of adoption of this policy May 2025

+Date of last review of this policy May 2025

+Date for next review of this policy May 2026

+Policy owner (School) SENCo